 What values and principles do we really share?
 While the team may draw inspiration from ready-made sources, like the Disciplined Agile Manifesto, or the Disciplined Agile Principles, be sure to confirm your own preferences that are most meaningful to you.

-Your facilitator will guide you in this process of discovery.
+The team’s facilitator will guide this process of discovery and harmonisation.

 Market of Skills

 How should we rely on one another?
 Who do we go to for help with any specific thing to do?
 What are we curious about and want to learn more of?

 The Market of Skills exercise provides a solid foundation for teamwork and pair work.

 What’s our life history so far?
 How did we develop our skills?
 What else happened in our life that gives us our unique insights?

 The River of Life enriches the insights we gain in the Market of Skills.

 How will we structure our way of work?
 Will we use a rhythm of activity?
 How will we visualise the flow of our work?
 How would we prefer to navigate conflict?
 What process policies will we establish and enforce?

 Chartering for Context

 Where does our team fit in the greater scheme of things, in both space and time?